veloren/book/src/contributors/modders/writing-a-plugin.md

 Now any player can use `/ping` and the server will tell them how many times the command has been used since the server started!

+## Reducing plugin size

+See [min-sized-rust](https://github.com/johnthagen/min-sized-rust) for information about reducing the size of Rust binaries.

 ## Future topics